NBANDROIDTEAM/NBANDROID-V2/README.md

 ## How to Install NBANDROID-V2

-First you need to install a special plugin.
-It detects the version of your ANB / CoolBeans and installs the NBANDROID Update Center
+First, you need to install a special plugin.
+The plugin detects the version of your ANB / CoolBeans and installs the NBANDROID Update Center.

 http://server.arsi.sk/nbandroid_loader/updates.xml